144Melancton Thigpen

 James P. Bell

-Despite the letter's slightly dubious origin and provenance, it's corroborated by the following notice, which was published in The Hawkinsville Dispatch a few days later,22 just as the letter's author had requested.2
+Despite the obituary document's slightly dubious origin and provenance, it's corroborated by the following notice, which was published in The Hawkinsville Dispatch a few days later,22 just as the letter's author had requested.2

 This mention of 144Melancthon's death helps to prove the authenticity of the fuller obituary transcribed above.
 Full page.22